mklabs/tiny-lr/readme.md

 approach.

 You can also start two different servers, one on your app port, the other listening on the LiveReload port.
-Check the `examples/express/server.js` file to see how.

 ### Using grunt